Times of day

 Childcare volunteers ensure a fun, safe environment while their mothers are in training.

 This is a volunteer position that would require 2-4 hours per week of in-person supervision.
 The children range in age from 1-12, so volunteers must be adaptable, creative, and comfortable with a wide range of the children’s needs and personalities.
-We currently have scheduled evening events on Thursdays from 6-8pm once per month in Dorchester, with a more rigorous class schedule (3-4 sessions per week) beginning in the fall at Boston Medical Center.
+In 2018, our class will run from September 4th through December 22nd and will meet from 6-9 pm on Tuesdays, Wednesday, and Thursdays at the Boston Medical Center and from 10 am – 1 pm on Saturdays at the Dimock Center in Roxbury.
+In addition, starting in September, 2018 we will have scheduled evening events on Thursdays from 6-8 pm once per month in Dorchester.

 The ideal candidate will be extremely responsible, independent, warm, friendly, culturally sensitive, and have experience working with children.
 S/he will work in pairs with at least one other volunteer for a group of 4-10 children per shift, playing games, helping with homework assignments, and enforcing all safety rules.
 S/he should relish the unique opportunity to play a crucial role in the success of each Found in Translation student as they work toward continuing their interpreting education.